by Peter Brown, Mahadeva Matt Mani, Blair Sheppard, Former Global Leader, and Nicole Wakefield

 Blair Sheppard

-Blair Sheppard, is PwC’s global leader for strategy and leadership.
+Blair Sheppard, is PwC’s former global leader for strategy and leadership.
 He leads a team that is responsible for articulating PwC’s global strategy across 151 countries and the development of current and next-generation PwC leaders.
 He is professor emeritus and dean emeritus of Duke University’s Fuqua School of Business and is based in Durham, N.C.

 Nicole Wakefield